 - Add chocolate chips to the grinder and blend until they’re broken down, partially into a powder but still leaving a few small chunks.
 Transfer into the large mixing bowl.

 - Stir through LSA, coconut sugar and coconut milk powder.

-- Add cocoa powder, whisk through until everything is well blended.
+- Sift over cocoa powder and whisk through until everything is well blended.